 Under federal criminal law and the criminal laws in about half of the states, a misdemeanor is a crime for which the maximum possible punishment is incarceration for less than a year.
 In other states, a misdemeanor may be defined as a crime punishable only by a fine or by incarceration in a jail (as opposed to a state prison or penitentiary).
 Some states have different classes of misdemeanors.
 For example, there are “petty offenses” that are punishable by six months or less in jail, and “simple” or “minor” misdemeanors that have a maximum punishment of 90 days incarceration.

 Generally, misdemeanors are crimes that are less violent or involve lower levels of harm than felonies do.
-The legal procedures for misdemeanors are usually simpler than for felonies, the penalties less severe and the long-term consequences less harsh.
+The legal process for misdemeanors is usually simpler than that for felonies, the penalties less severe, and the long-term consequences less harsh.

 - There is no federal right to a grand jury indictment on a misdemeanor charge, and state grand-jury rights for misdemeanors vary.

-- Court procedures may be more relaxed than those for felonies are.
+- Court procedures may be more relaxed for misdemeanors than for felonies.

 - Indigent defendants are generally only eligible for free state-appointed legal counsel when the misdemeanor charges can result in imprisonment upon conviction.

-- Long-term consequences are normally less severe than those for felonies, although some of the felony consequences listed above may still apply to misdemeanors, depending on the jurisdiction.
+- Long-term consequences of a misdemeanor are normally less severe than those for felonies are, although some of the felony consequences listed above may still apply to misdemeanors, depending on the jurisdiction.
 One consequence unique to a felony conviction, however, is the loss of the right to vote.
 Conviction on one or more misdemeanor charges will generally have no impact on your voting rights.

 - Generally, if the potential punishment for conviction is imprisonment for less than six months, there is no right to a jury trial.